vinhboy/intuit_ids_aggcat/README.markdown

 intuit_ids_aggcat - A wrapper for Intuit's Aggregation & Categorization Data Services
 ==================================================================
-**Important Note: This gem is still under active development for its first release.
-Features are missing or imcomplete.
+**Important Note: This gem is still under active development.
+Some features provided by Intuit may missing or imcomplete.
 It is released under the Apache 2.0 license "as-is" without warranty.**

 Configuration
 -----------------